About Kris

 As JUMP Bikes’ first one-person urban planning team, I cross-functionally managed all aspects of e-mobility launches, from complex infrastructure roll-outs to external policy collaborations to designing interactive workshops in historically disadvantaged communities.

 When Uber acquired JUMP in May 2018, I was asked to scale my work and vision to expand our strategy around the world.
 I hired a diverse team, and I leveraged my communication strengths to execute with both technical and non-technical peers at Uber in the nuanced three-sided marketplace of shared e-mobility.
-I reported to Uber’s Head of Product for New Mobility, directly contributing to corporate strategy, new product development, and financial planning to drive decision-making for executive leadership.
+I reported to Uber’s Head of Product for New Mobility, directly contributing to corporate strategy, new product development, geospatial system design, and financial planning to drive decision-making for executive leadership.
 I know driving environmental change takes deep relationship building and ingenuity: convincing UberX users to dramatically change their ingrained commute patterns and hop on an electric bicycle for the first time took grit and perseverance.
 In user surveys, over half of our UberX riders in major cities like Paris shared they replaced a car trip with an e-bike trip, eliminating their tailpipe emissions.

 Prior to JUMP, my landscape and architectural design experience and my work at the Chicago Park District taught me how to build tactical interventions for broader ecological and cultural impact.
 After a native prairie habitat restoration on Lake Michigan, my design spurred healthy behavioral changes, surging active physical recreation.